Ambitions0x39e/calc/README.md

 Note: For Versions after 0.2.0 beta, the installation of these dependencies are already embedded in compiling.
 - For Linux users: The program needs <code>g++</code>
-- For macOS users: The program need <code>Xcode Command Line Tools</code>
+- For macOS users: The program needs <code>Xcode Command Line Tools</code>

 ---
 ## Data Type Structure